hsucherng/boilerplate-metalsmith/dev/README.md

     - Replace `FULLNAME` with the properly formatted sprite name, e.g. `Hari Raya`.
 2. Ensure that all required images for spriting have been added at the correct source path.
 3. Run `sprite.bat`.
+4. Check the newly generated SCSS files at `stylesheetPath` to see what mixins are available for use, e.g. `@include hari-raya-sprite($hari-raya-firework)`.

 ## Debugging notes